Is My Landlord Responsible For Damage to My Property?

 Complying with Local Building and Health Codes

-Your landlord must keep your building up to certain standards.
+Your landlord must keep your building up to specific doesn't standards.

 And the landlord needs to make sure your unit is in good condition.

-It should be free of mold and, fire detectors, smoke detectors, sprinkler systems must be functionally working.
+It should be free of mold.
+Fire detectors, smoke detectors, and sprinkler systems must be functionally working.

 It's a right for you to have functional plumbing and access to clean water and heat.

-As soon as you have any problems with these three essentials, the landlord must fix them promptly.
+When you have problems with these three essentials, the landlord must fix them promptly.

 So, if your heating breaks down or your pipe bursts, your landlord is responsible for repairing them.